bluurryy/cargo-insert-docs/docs/cli.md

           [default: "crate documentation"]

       --no-feature-docs
-          Disables inserting of the feature documentation from Cargo.toml into the lib.rs
+          Disables inserting the feature documentation into the crate documentation

       --no-crate-docs
-          Disables inserting of the crate documentation from lib.rs into the README.md
+          Disables inserting the crate documentation into the readme

       --strict
           Errors instead of printing a warning when a documentation section was not found.